Rammstein: Untitled seventh album and Zeit (2017–present)

 In February 2021, Flake Lorenz confirmed to Motor Music that the band had finished recording an eighth studio album.
 Lorenz stated that the recording sessions were unplanned and that the quarantine caused by the pandemic allowed for "less distraction" and "more time to think of new things".
 In October 2021, a song from the album was premiered on the International Space Station to French astronaut Thomas Pesquet.
 According to composer Sven Helbig, who worked on the album, the album's release had been delayed due to the 2021–2023 global supply chain crisis, which impacted the album's physical releases.
 Richard Kruspe affirmed in an interview that Rammstein's eighth studio album would be released in the first half of 2022, prior to the slated resumption of their Stadium Tour that had been postponed to 2022.

 Rammstein began teasing the first single from their eighth studio album on 8 March 2022, posting clips to their social media accounts with the hashtag "#ZEITkommt".
 On 10 March, they formally announced the album, titled Zeit, revealing its release date of 29 April 2022.
 The release of the title track as the album's lead single, along with its music video, coincided with the announcement.
 The second single from Zeit, "Zick Zack", was released on 7 April with its accompanying music video.
 The third single from Zeit, "Angst", was released on 29 April with its accompanying music video.
 On 25 November 2022 Rammstein released the music video for the song "Adieu" on their official YouTube channel.
+On June 9, 2023, the band released a remastered anniversary edition to their “Sehnsucht” album, released back in 1997.
+Their stadium tour came to an end in Gelsenkirchen on July 31st, 2024, where it began over five years previously.